projen/projen/API.md

 Adds CDK modules as runtime dependencies.

-Modules are currently added with a caret CDK version both as "dependencies" and "peerDependencies".
+Modules are currently by default added with a caret CDK version both as "dependencies" and "peerDependencies".
 This is because currently npm would not automatically install peer dependencies that are not declared as concerete dependencies by the consumer, so this is a little npm "hack" so that consumers will not need to depend on them directly if they don't interact with them.
+See `cdkDependenciesAsDeps` for changing the default behavior.

 ```ts
 addCdkDependencies(...deps: string[]): void